micophilip/tds-spark/README.md

 sudo update-alternatives --config java
 ```

+## Dataset expansion

+The dataset in the `src/main/resources` folder is from
+ [The University of California Irvine](https://archive.ics.uci.edu/ml/datasets/Adult)'s Center for Machine Learning
+ and Intelligent Systems.
+However, it only has 32561 rows which was not enough to carry out the performance
+ tests required.
+An `ExpandDataset` Scala application is provided in src/main/scala folder.
+To run expansion:

+ `$SPARK_HOME/bin/spark-submit --deploy-mode cluster --master spark://$SPARK_MASTER_HOST:7077 --class ExpandDataset --conf spark.sql.shuffle.partitions=16 --conf spark.driver.memory=12g code-assembly-0.1.jar /path/to/output/folder 32561 $TARGET_NUM_ROWS`

 ## Performance

 Performance when doubling datasets and keeping cluster configuration constant.
 Time increased by 55-65% when dataset increased by 100%